fnca-open-standards/ticket/Open-Ticket-Specification.md

   },
 ```

-**Format Version (formatVersion)** string (10) - required - This is the version of the Open Ticket Format specification this JSON document represents.
+**Format Version (formatVersion)** String (10) - required - This is the version of the Open Ticket Format specification this JSON document represents.
 When new versions of the specification are developed, this will allow receivers to know what version of the specification the transmission follows.
 For centers not yet implementing newer versions, they can continue to send, and receivers can continue to receive for that version of the spec.
 Once a center or receiver has upgraded their system to the latest spec, then they can coordinate the changeover to the new format.

-**Ticket Number (ticketNumber)** string (25) - required - this is the ticket number.
+**Ticket Number (ticketNumber)** String (25) - required - this is the ticket number.

-**Ticket Version (ticketVersion)** integer - optional - the version number for the ticket, if the source system uses ticket versioning.
+**Ticket Version (ticketVersion)** Integer - optional - the version number for the ticket, if the source system uses ticket versioning.

-**Sequence (sequence)** integer - optional - this is a serial number of this transmission for this receiver.
+**Sequence (sequence)** Integer - optional - this is a serial number of this transmission for this receiver.
 This allows the receiver to know what order tickets were sent to them in a day.
 Since this format can be used for transmissions of tickets as well as retrieval of tickets by API call, this will only have a value if this is a transmission.
 [This is very much like a session number for networking.
 This identifies the order the ticket was transmitted each day, as if each ticket were a packet sent in a daily session]

-**Source (source)** string (30) - required - this is the channel (Call Center, Web Portal, etc.) the ticket was submitted through.
+**Source (source)** String (30) - required - this is the channel (Call Center, Web Portal, etc.) the ticket was submitted through.

-**Type (type)** string (60) - required - the legal ticket type for this ticket.
+**Type (type)** String (60) - required - the legal ticket type for this ticket.

-**Standard Type (standardType)** string (60) - required - the standard ticket type for this ticket.
+**Standard Type (standardType)** String (60) - required - the standard ticket type for this ticket.
 This should be mapped to a national standard.
 For instance, “Design Request” might be the legal ticket type defined by a state law, but “Design” would be an appropriate “standard” type.
 Each center should define their ticket type mappings to a national standard.

 - Normal - standard new production ticket for normal excavation and notice periods
 - Emergency - immediate work that must be performed to eliminate danger to life, health, property, etc.